 - chest that caves in with each breath

-The doctor may immediately administer treatment to correct your breathing pattern and make it easier for you to take deep breaths.
-Then he or she may ask questions related to your symptoms or your condition.
-This treatment could include providing oxygen-rich air through a mask.
+Your doctor may immediately administer treatment to correct your breathing pattern and make it easier for you to take deep breaths.
+Your treatment could include receiving oxygen-rich air through a mask.
+Then, they’ll ask questions related to your symptoms or your condition.

 - Are you taking any medications?

 - Do you have any preexisting medical conditions?